myolab/myosdk_tutorials/README.md

 ## Notes

-- The retargeting process typically might several seconds depending on the lenght of the motion file
+- The retargeting process typically takes several seconds depending on the length of the motion file
-- The output file is in NPZ format (NumPy binary) containing the retargeted motion data and joint information
+- The output file is in NPZ format (NumPy binary format, which you can load in Python using `numpy.load()`) containing the retargeted motion data and joint information
 - The app creates temporary files that are cleaned up automatically
 - For production use, consider adding authentication and rate limiting